The Springfield Police Service is currently accepting applications until February 29, 2020.

 - Be of good moral character and habits

 - Volunteer a minimum of 120 hours per year

-- Reside with 30 km of the RM of Springfield
+- May reside within 30 km of the RM of Springfield

 - Complete all ongoing training as required